Mascarene Islands: Marine

 The Mascarene Islands are surrounded by approximately 750 square km of coral reef.
 Rodrigues has nearly continuous fringing reefs bounding an extensive lagoon, 7 to 20 km wide, with deep channels.
 Mauritius is also surrounded by a fringing reef.
 In contrast, Réunion has very short stretches of narrow fringing reef along the western and southwestern coasts only.
-The islets of the Cargados Carajos Shoals, which have a very depauperate terrestrial biota owing to being so low-lying and swamped during cyclones, are bound to the east by an extensive arc of fringing reef, which accounts for ∼30% of the reefs of the Mascarene Islands.
-Lagoon reefs and reef flats are dominated by scleractinian corals such as branching and tabular Acropora, Porites massives, foliaceous Montipora and Pavona, and sand consolidated with beds of seagrass such Halophila spp.
-(Hydrocharitaceae).
+The islets of the Cargados Carajos Shoals, which have a very depauperate terrestrial biota owing to being so low-lying and swamped during cyclones, are bound to the east by an extensive arc of fringing reef, which accounts for ~30% of the reefs of the Mascarene Islands.
+Lagoon reefs and reef flats are dominated by scleractinian corals such as branching and tabular Acropora, Porites massives, foliaceous Montipora and Pavona, and sand consolidated with beds of seagrass such Halophila (Hydrocharitaceae).

 Among coral reef fishes, wrasses (Labridae), damselfish (Pomacentridae), carnivorous groupers (Serranidae), and surgeonfishes (Acanthuridae) have many species.

-Wildlife, threats and preservation
+Wildlife, threats, and preservation

-Today Mauritius has one of the highest population densities in the world and on all of the islands, there has been a great loss of habitat and many of the surviving endemic species are still threatened with extinction with little protection.
+Mauritius has one of the highest population densities in the world.
+All of the islands have experienced significant losses of habitats.
+Many of the surviving endemic species are still threatened with extinction and have little protection.
 Less than 40 percent of Réunion is covered with natural vegetation, only about 5 percent of Mauritius, and almost none of Rodrigues.
 On Réunion, forest has been cleared for agriculture and then overtaken by introduced plants.
 Mauritius was largely converted to sugar cane, tea, and conifer plantations.
-On Rodrigues the damage has been done by shifting cultivation.
+On Rodrigues, shifting cultivation has caused the damage.

+Launch of Saint Brandon Conservation Trust

+On 8 May 2024, Saint Brandon Conservation Trust, an independent Mauritian NGO, was internationally launched at the Corporate Council on Africa in Dallas, Texas, to protect St. Brandon from pollution and to protect surviving flora and fauna in the Cargados Carajos.

 Protected areas

-40.6% of the Mascarene Islands' land era is in protected areas.
+Protected areas constitute 40.6% of the Mascarene Islands' land area.
 Terrestrial protected areas on Mauritius include Black River Gorges National Park, Bras d'Eau National Park, Perrier Nature Reserve, Corps de Garde Nature Reserve, Le Pouce Nature Reserve, Cabinet Nature Reserve, Gouly Pere Nature Reserve, and Bois Sec Nature Reserve.
 There are 32 designated protected areas on Réunion, including Réunion National Park (1055.15 km2), which cover 63.13% of the island.